Logeshwaran-KS/Medicinal-Plants-Detection-Using-Machine-Learning/README.md

   GLCM computes how often pairs of pixel with specific values and in a specified spatial relationship occur in an image, creating a matrix that represents the frequency of these combinations.
 From this matrix, various texture features like contrast, correlation, energy, and homogeneity can be derived.
 ### ***Gabor***
   Gabor filters operate by convolving the image with a sinusoidal plane wave modulated by a Gaussian envelope.
 The filter is oriented in various directions and scales, making it sensitive to specific features in the image, such as edges and textures.
+### ***Color Moments***
+  They typically include the mean, standard deviation, and skewness of the pixel values within each color channel (e.g., RGB), capturing essential color characteristics.
+These moments are effective in image retrieval and classification tasks due to their ability to represent color features compactly

 Finally 62 features of each image is extracted and stored in the FeatureExtracted CSV file for the later purpose.
 If FeatureExtracted File required, please contact (information provided at the end)

 ## ***Feature Reduction***